 Here are the best free co-parenting apps you can get.
 The reviews explain how each app, tool or method works and why it is good for separated or divorced parents.

-Free co-parenting apps are available to help co-parents with communication and organizational tasks.
-Other free online tools that are not "apps" as such are also benefiting co-parents.
-These include scheduling programs and communication guides.
+Free co-parenting apps help co-parents with communication and organization.
+Other free online tools that are not "apps" can also be useful, such as schedule creators and communication guides.

-You may be surprised learn that the best apps and tools for coparenting are typically free.
-Often, the best option is a free general app rather than a paid app that's just for co-parents.
+You may be surprised learn that the best apps and tools for coparenting are usually free.
+Often, the best option is a free app rather than a paid app that's just for co-parents.

 Gmail!
 That's right.
 We all know about it and most of us use it.
 Gmail is the world's most popular email app.